Auto Refinance Calculator

 - You have equity in your car.
 Lenders see positive equity, when your vehicle is worth more than you owe, as a plus.
 If you fall into this category you might get offered lower rates.

 How to apply for an auto refinance loan

-The process of refinancing your auto loan is fairly similar to the process that came with applying for your initial vehicle loan.
+The process of refinancing your auto loan is similar to applying for your initial vehicle loan.
 Follow these five steps before signing off on a new refinanced auto loan.

 - Decide if refinancing is best for you financially.
-Compare your current monthly cost with potential savings from the refi process.
+Compare your current monthly cost with potential savings from the refinancing process.

 - Review your current loan.
-Understand your current rate and how much you would potentially pay in interest.
+Understand your current rate and loan term to determine how much you will pay in interest.

 - Determine the value of your car.
 Use tools like Kelley Blue Book and Edmunds to find out how much your car is worth.

 - Estimate your savings.
 To find which loan is right for your needs, consider how updated loan terms will play into your expected monthly cost and whether a prepayment penalty will negate your savings.

 - Get your paperwork in order.
 Once you decide on the right loan for your needs, it’s smart to organize the necessary documents.
 These include things like proof of income, insurance and vehicle details.

 The key to finding the best auto loan is spending within your means.
 For many drivers, refinancing is a great way to adjust your current loan to better fit your monthly budget.
 Take advantage of the calculator to understand what a new loan would look like for you and your wallet and compare at least three different lenders.